Mixed Hodge Structures on Alexander Modules: Future Directions. Open Questions.

 Under certain assumptions on $f$, a limit mixed Hodge structure can be defined even if the map $f\colon U \to \C^*$ is not proper, see \cite[Section 5]{SZ} and also \cite{EZ1,EZ2}.
 It would therefore be interesting to see if Theorem \ref{comp} holds without the properness assumption; we hope to address this general situation in future work.

-\subsubsection{Generalizations to other algebraic maps}
+\subsection{Generalizations to other Algebraic Maps}

 Let $f\colon X\to Y$ be an algebraic map of connected complex algebraic varieties.
 Any such map is homotopy equivalent to a fibration over $Y$.
 The fiber of this fibration, denoted by $E_f$, is called the homotopy fiber of $f$.
 For instance, if $Y$ is an aspherical space and $f$ induces an epimorphism on $\pi_1$, then $E_f$ is the covering space of $X$ defined by the kernel of $\pi_1(X) \to \pi_1(Y)$.
 In \cite{hain1987rham}, Hain proved that if the cohomology groups of $E_f$ are finite dimensional and $\pi_1(Y)$ acts unipotently on them, then $H^*(E_f;\Q)$ have natural mixed Hodge structures.
-This suggests generalizations of our results to allow singularities as well as to more general algebraic maps. \begin{open} Can Theorem \ref{mhsexistence} be generalized to arbitrary complex algebraic varieties $U$? \end{open} \begin{open} Does Theorem \ref{mhsexistence} generalize to other algebraic maps $f\colon X\to Y$? \end{open} Let $f\colon X\to Y$ and $E_f$ be defined as above.
-Each cohomology group $H^i(E_f; \Q)$ has natural $\Q[\pi_1(Y)]$-module structure.
-If $H^i(E_f; \Q)$ is Noetherian, then it contains a unique maximal $\Q[\pi_1(Y)]$-submodule that is a finite dimensional $\Q$-vector space and which is a natural generalization to the torsion part of the Alexander module considered in this paper.
+This suggests generalizations of our results to allow singularities as well as to more general algebraic maps. \begin{open} Can Theorem \ref{mhsexistence} be generalized to arbitrary complex algebraic varieties $U$? \end{open} \begin{open} Does Theorem \ref{mhsexistence} generalize to other algebraic maps $f\colon X\to Y$? \end{open}

+Let $f\colon X\to Y$ and $E_f$ be defined as above, where $Y$ is semi-abelian (e.g., $f$ is the Albanese map for $X$).
+Let $\pi:E_f\to X$ be the corresponding covering space.
+Each cohomology group $H^i(X; \pi_!\underline{\Q}_{E_f})$ has a natural $\Q[\pi_1(Y)]$-module structure.
+Moreover, $H^i(X; \pi_!\underline{\Q}_{E_f})$ is a finitely generated $\Q[\pi_1(Y)]$-module, so it contains a unique maximal $\Q[\pi_1(Y)]$-submodule that is a finite dimensional $\Q$-vector space and which is a natural generalization to the torsion part of the Alexander module considered in this paper.
 We can therefore ask whether this submodule admits a natural mixed Hodge structure.
+In the case where $Y=(\C^*)^r$ is an algebraic torus (and $X$ is arbitrary), a mixed Hodge structure has been recently constructed in \cite{EHMW} by different methods (see \cite[Section 1.4]{EHMW} for a comparison with results of this paper).

-\subsubsection{Coverings which are not realized by algebraic maps}
+\subsection{Coverings which are not Realized by Algebraic Maps}

 The fact that the epimorphism $\xi\colon \pi_1(U) \to \Z$ is realized by an algebraic map $f\colon U \to \C^*$ plays an essential role in proving the results of this paper.
 It is however natural to investigate (variants of) our original Question \ref{conj} in more topological contexts when an algebraic realization of $\xi$ is not readily available (e.g., if $U$ is a smooth complex projective variety).